 - 18.33.
 Practice Direction 52D deals with the procedure in those many cases where appeal from a court or tribunal is prescribed by statute.
 There is a Table set out in the PD which refers to the appropriate court for such appeals, including the many cases where the High Court is the appropriate court.
 In some cases the Chancery Division, rather than the Queen's Bench Division, will hear such appeals: see para 5.1.
 The table has cross-references to the relevant paragraphs in PD 52D which govern the relevant procedure in the particular cases. - 18.34.
 Where any statute prescribes a period of time within which an appeal must be filed then, unless the statute otherwise provides, the appeal court may not extend that period: see para 3.5 of the PD. - 18.35.
 Appeals in cases of contempt of court fall under PD 52D.
 See the Table to the PD which prescribes the Court of Appeal as the appropriate court, whether the appeal is against a suspended committal order or not.
 Such appeals are brought under section 13 of the Administration of Justice Act 1960.
 Where the contemnor is bringing the appeal, permission to appeal is not required: rule 52.3(1).
 By para 9 of the PD the appellant's notice must be served, in addition to the persons to be served under rule 52.12(3), "on the court from whose order or decision the appeal is brought".
-This will require, in the case of appeals from the Queen's Bench Division in cases of contempt, service on the court by leaving a copy of the appellant's notice with the High Court Appeals Office in Room WG08, Royal Courts of Justice, Strand, London WC2A 2LL.
+This will require, in the case of appeals from the Queen's Bench Division in cases of contempt, service on the court by leaving a copy of the appellant's notice with the High Court Appeals Office, Royal Courts of Justice, Strand.
+London WC2A 2LL by post, email or to abjudgeslistingoffice@justice.gov.uk or by leaving it in the drop box in the main hall of the RCJ.